-Raymond James & Associates, Inc. is acting as the representative of the underwriters for this offering.
-Subject to the terms and conditions set forth in an underwriting agreement dated December 16, 2020 between us and the underwriters, we have agreed to sell to the underwriters, and each underwriter has severally agreed to purchase from us, the aggregate principal amount of Notes listed next to its name in the following table:
+Raymond James & Associates, Inc. is acting as the sole underwriter for this offering.
+Subject to the terms and conditions set forth in an underwriting agreement dated December , 2020 between us and the underwriter, we have agreed to sell to the underwriter, and the underwriter has agreed to purchase from us, the \$ aggregate principal amount of Notes.